 Regardless all audits must be uploaded onto the Sedex

-Based on the results of the audit, suppliers are assigned a rating based on the number and severity of issues raised, as follows:
+Based on the results of the audit, the relevant Regional Compliance team assign a rating based on the number and severity of issues raised, as follows:

 With the exception of the following fire safety issues (which we consider as critical rather than major) we use the SMETA Non-Compliance Guidance